 Boston Scientific Invests €75 Million in Galway R&D Expansion, Cementing Ireland's MedTech Status

 The investment, supported by IDA Ireland and the Irish government, will fund the construction of new, purpose-built laboratories designed to develop and test next-generation medical technologies across a range of cardiovascular therapies.
+The announcement has been welcomed by government ministers, industry bodies, and local representatives as a landmark moment for Galway and for Ireland's MedTech sector.

 Background

 Boston Scientific has maintained a presence in Ireland for over 30 years, employing more than 7,000 people across sites in Galway, Cork, and Clonmel.
 The Galway facility is the company's primary European hub for cardiovascular device development, producing products including drug-coated devices, vascular balloons, and heart and oesophageal stents used to treat conditions such as heart disease, vascular disease, and stroke risk.
+The company's Irish operations are among the most significant in its global network, and the Galway site in particular has established a reputation for innovation and manufacturing excellence that has made it a cornerstone of the company's European strategy.

 Key Developments